What is UKCA Marking?

 1 January 2021: From this date, the UKCA mark will be accepted for all relevant products sold in Great Britain - this will include a large proportion of goods that previously and currently hold CE mark status.

-30 June 2023: This date marks the end of the extended courtesy period for medical devices.
+30 June 2025: This date marks the end of the extended courtesy period for construction products.